 The Lulu Distribution Team verifies that your eBook meets current distribution requirements.
 Retailers then confirm that your eBook is not in violation of their publishing terms and conditions, which can change at any time and varies between retailers.

 When you submit your eBook for distribution, it is queued with all other eBooks awaiting review.
 On average, the Lulu team will review your eBook within a week of submission.

 If your eBook passes the Lulu QA review, it will be submitted to the selected retailers for final review.
 The eBook distribution status will be updated to Processed.

 If your book passes the retailer’s review, it will be queued for addition to the retailer’s online catalog and should be available for purchase in 2-4 weeks.
 Each retailer has their own process for reviewing, approving, and listing eBooks on their sites.

 Please Note: All times are estimates and vary depending on demand.

 No. When your book passes the retailer’s review, your eBook will be queued to be included in the retailer’s next site catalog update.
 The only means of verifying whether a title is listed on a retailer’s website is to search for the title.

 Helpful hint: Searching by the eBook’s ISBN, without the dashes, will return a list of all sites on which the eBook is currently offered for sale.

-If your book remains in the Listed status for more than four weeks, please contact our Support Team.
+If your book remains in the Processed status for more than four weeks, please contact our Support Team.
 We will attempt to locate your eBook in the process and provide you with additional information on your eBook’s distribution status.

 When your eBook passes the Lulu Quality Assurance review and is sent to Apple, the Available on the iBookstore button is automatically applied to the title.
 Since Apple does not communicate back to us when your eBook passes their review process and it is added to their catalog, we simply add the tag in preparation for its availability on the iBookstore.